 Davis confirmed that if parliament votes down the withdrawal bill, Britain would leave the European Union with no Brexit deal at all.

-And he said there would be no withdrawal agreement bill, or if London cannot strike a deal with Brussels.
+And he said there would be no withdrawal agreement bill, or

 “If we don’t have a withdrawal agreement we can’t have a withdrawal agreement bill, full stop.”